ferama/rospo/README.md

 ## Why Rospo
 I wanted an easy to use and reliable ssh tunnel tool.
 The available alternatives doesn't fully satisfy me and doesn't support all the features I need (as the embedded sshd server for example) so I wrote my own

-Why use and embedded sshd server you could tell me.
+Why use and embedded sshd server you might ask me.

 Example scenario:
 You have a Windows WSL instance that you want to access remotely without complicated setups on firewalls and other hassles and annoyances.
 With **rospo** you can do it in ONE simple step: